Customary international humanitarian law: Current relevance

 Customary international humanitarian law complements the protection provided by international humanitarian treaty law in situations of armed conflict.
 International treaty law only binds states which are party to a particular treaty; customary international law, on the other hand, is, in general, binding on all states.
 While some international humanitarian law treaties, such as the 1949 Geneva Conventions, are today universally ratified, this is not the case for all treaties.
 Here, customary international humanitarian law can be used to fill gaps in the protection provided in situations of armed conflict.

 Furthermore, many of today's armed conflicts do not take place between states but are of a non-international character.
 International humanitarian treaty law, while highly detailed as regards international armed conflicts, is considerably less developed in relation to non-international armed conflicts.
 Here, again, customary international humanitarian law provides further rules which are not stated in conventions.

-In 2005, mandated by the states convened at the 26th International Conference of the Red Cross and Red Crescent, and after nearly 10 years of research and consultation, the International Committee of the Red Cross presented a Study on Customary International Humanitarian Law, published by Cambridge University Press.
+In 2005, mandated by the states convened at the 26th International Conference of the Red Cross and Red Crescent, and after nearly 10 years of research and consultation, the International Committee of the Red Cross (ICRC) presented a Study on Customary International Humanitarian Law, published by Cambridge University Press.
 Volume I of the study contains 161 rules assessed by the authors of the Study to be of customary status, most of them applicable in both international and non-international armed conflicts.
 Volume II presents the practice which forms the basis of the conclusions in Volume I.

 Since August 2010, an online version of the Study, the ICRC's Customary IHL Database, is also available.
 Part One of the database reflects Volume I of the print edition of the study.
 Part Two, based on Volume II of the print edition, presents what the authors believe is state practice relating to most aspects of IHL, purportedly expressed in national legislation, military manuals, official statements, and case-law, and the practice of other entities such as international organizations, international courts, and international tribunals.
 Part Two is updated regularly through a joint project of the ICRC and the British Red Cross Society, based at the Lauterpacht Centre for International Law at the University of Cambridge.

 This Study has been the subject of serious criticism, in light of controversial ways used for identifying customary humanitarian law.
 One criticism has been that "Although the Study’s introduction describes what is generally an appropriate approach to assessing State practice, the Study frequently fails to apply this approach in a rigorous way", and that "the Study tends to merge the practice and opinio juris requirements into a single test."
-Professor Yoram Dinstein was very critical of the Study.
-He wrote that "as regards international armed conflicts, the Study clearly suffers from an unrealistic desire to show that controversial provisions of API are declaratory of customary international law … By overreaching, I think that the Study has failed its primary mission."
+Law Professor Yoram Dinstein was very critical of the Study.
+He wrote that "as regards international armed conflicts, the Study clearly suffers from an unrealistic desire to show that controversial provisions of Additional Protocol I to the Geneva Conventions are declaratory of customary international law … By overreaching, I think that the Study has failed its primary mission."